PROXIMAL HUMERUS FRACTURES

-This condition is a fracture of the head of the humerus- the “ball” of the shoulder’s ball-and-socket.
+This common condition is a fracture of the head of the humerus- the “ball” of the shoulder’s ball-and-socket.
 The majority of cases are non-operative and paired with immediate physical therapy tend to heal well with minimal to no loss of range of motion and the avoidance of frozen shoulder.

 Causes of a Proximal humerus fracture